 The U.S. Food and Drug Administration (FDA) regulates over-the-counter (OTC) and prescription medicines that offer allergy relief as well as allergen extracts used to diagnose and treat allergies.
 Take care to read and follow the directions provided when giving any medicine to children, including these products.

 An allergy is the body’s reaction to a specific substance, or allergen.
 Our immune system responds to the invading allergen by releasing histamine and other chemicals that typically trigger symptoms in the nose, lungs, throat, sinuses, ears, eyes, skin, or stomach lining.

-If a child has allergies and asthma, “not controlling the allergies can make asthma worse,” says Anthony Durmowicz, M.D., a pediatric pulmonary doctor in FDA’s Division of Pulmonary, Allergy, and Rheumatology Products.
+In some children, allergies can also trigger symptoms of asthma—a disease that causes wheezing or difficulty breathing.
+If a child has allergies and asthma, “not controlling the allergies can make asthma worse,” says Anthony Durmowicz, M.D., a pediatric pulmonary doctor at the FDA.

 - In the late summer and early fall, during ragweed pollen season, pollen levels are highest in the morning.

 - In the spring and summer, during the grass pollen season, pollen levels are highest in the evening.